 Thanks so much for reading our “what to do after you buy a house” checklist.
 Hopefully, it includes some useful homeowner basics you can rely on repeatedly as you embark on the epic journey of homeownership.
 If you’re eager to learn more, we’ve stockpiled our best posts on related and relevant topics, like whether your home warranty covers your roof, how a home warranty can help you avoid scary repairs, and how to turn your house into an energy-efficient home.
 You may also wish to read more about home appliance warranty plans or any number of other topics.
 Thanks for stopping by!
 We’re glad you’re here.

 Whether you’re excited for 2022 or a little apprehensive (and understandably so) about what the new year will bring, Cinch Home Services has your back.
 Homeownership is a lot of work!
 But we are so excited to join you on the adventure and to lend our tips and expertise to help make your life at home easier.
-Subscribe to our newsletter and follow us on Facebook to make sure you don’t miss an update from our team.
+Follow us on Facebook to make sure you don’t miss an update from our team.

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.